Harassment and Inappropriate Conduct Policy

 Convention staff should be aware of the limits of this policy and ensure that any actions that are potentially criminal (including but not limited to: actions of a sexual nature that can constitute sexual assault, physical attacks, damage to property, etc) are referred to the appropriate authorities.

-All complaint records greater than 12 months old and not currently involved in ongoing action should be destroyed by shredding.
+All complaint records greater than 12 months old and not currently involved in ongoing action should be destroyed securely.

-Complaint records should not be disclosed to parties other than the Complainant(s), Respondent(s), the Convention Organisers without good reason, and all releases should be supported by requests in-writing.
+Complaint records should not be disclosed to parties other than the Complainant(s), Respondent(s), the Convention Organisers without good reason, and all releases should be supported by requests in-writing and comply with data protection requirements.